 Materials and methods

-UK NHS (15/SW/0260) and University ethical boards provided approval for this study..
+UK NHS (15/SW/0260) and University ethical boards provided approval for this study.
 The programme of work consisted of 3 components:, semi-structured interviews with healthcare professionals (HCPs), focus groups with men with prostate cancer on ADT and a national online survey of members of stakeholder organisations involved in the delivery of prostate cancer care.

-Methods for qualitative reporting were guided by the COREQ standards (22) (please see COREQ check list).
-Interview and focus group participants were recruited between August 2015 and June 2016: written informed consent was obtained from participants,
+Methods for qualitative reporting were guided by the COREQ standards [22] (S1 File).
+Interview and focus group participants were recruited between August 2015 and June 2016: written informed consent was obtained from participants.

 Semi-structured interviews

 Semi-structured qualitative interviews were conducted with HCPs recruited via professional organisations and local authority employees working in diverse roles representing different disciplines within the NHS prostate cancer care and exercise referral pathway (see Table 1).
-Interviews (n=37) were conducted either face-to-face (7) or by telephone (30) and lasted between 20 and 50 minutes.
-Interviews were covering inter alia HCP roles, adverse effects of ADT, awareness, and practice with respect to the recent national (NICE-CG175) guidelines, problems with offering structured exercise programmes in standard care and the need for further education/training of HCPs (see online supplement).
+Interviews (n=37) were conducted either face-to-face (n=7) or by telephone (n=30) and lasted between 20 and 50 minutes.
+Interviews covered inter alia HCP roles, adverse effects of ADT, awareness, and practice with respect to the recent national (NICE-CG175) guidelines, problems with offering structured exercise programmes in standard care and the need for further education/training of HCPs (S2 File).

 Table 1.
 Characteristics of healthcare professionals participating in interviews